etiennebr/rstdocs/Applications/Miscellaneous/CompareImages.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{CompareImages_param_table}, page~\pageref{CompareImages_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+CompareImages+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *CompareImages* .

-Parameters table for Images comparaison:
+.. [#] Table: Parameters table for Images comparaison.

 +-------------+--------------------------+------------------------------------------------+
 |Parameter Key|Parameter Type            |Parameter Description                           |